tasket/wyng-backup/README.md

 Introduction
 ---

 Sparsebak is aimed at incremental backup management for logical volumes.
-The focus on condensing logical volume *metadata* is combined with a sparsebundle-style (similar to OS X Time Machine) storage format that enables flexible and quick archive operations.
+A focus on condensing logical volume *metadata* is combined with a sparsebundle-style (similar to OS X Time Machine) storage format to achieve flexible and quick archive operations.

 The upshot of this combination is that sparsebak has nearly instantaneous access to